Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Getting there

-Siena and San Gimignano are located about an hour’s drive south of Florence.
-If you’re renting a car, simply head south on the A1 highway and take the exit for Siena or San Gimignano.
-Alternatively, you can take a bus or train from Florence to Siena and then take a local bus to San Gimignano.
+Siena and San Gimignano are about an hour’s drive south of Florence.
+If you’re renting a car, head south on the A1 highway and take the exit for Siena or San Gimignano.
+Alternatively, you can take a bus or train from Florence to Siena and then a local bus to San Gimignano.

 Siena

-Siena is a beautiful medieval town that is known for its stunning Gothic architecture, historic palaces, and beautiful piazzas.
+Siena is a beautiful medieval town known for its stunning Gothic architecture, historic palaces, and beautiful piazzas.
 When you arrive in Siena, head straight to the Piazza del Campo, one of the most famous squares in Italy.

-This beautiful square is home to the Palazzo Pubblico, a stunning palace that is now home to the Civic Museum.
-Be sure to climb the Torre del Mangia, a tower that offers stunning views of the city and the surrounding countryside.
-Another must-see attraction in Siena is the Siena Cathedral, a stunning Gothic cathedral that is home to works by Donatello and Michelangelo.
+This beautiful square is home to the Palazzo Pubblico, a stunning palace now home to the Civic Museum.
+Be sure to climb the Torre del Mangia, a tower that offers spectacular views of the city and the surrounding countryside.

 San Gimignano